felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/README.md

 For a better reading experience, you can also check the [Wiki](https://github.com/felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/wiki), which contains the same pages.
 [**`→ Wiki Arch Installation Guide`**](https://github.com/felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/wiki)

+## What is planned for the future

+- making the custom keys work
+- IR facial unlock
+- Windows VMs for applications like Fusion360 or other
+- custom ricing
+- optimize power efficency

 ## LICENSE

 This repository uses a dual license: